React Native MasteryThe Ultimate React Native and Expo Course 🚀

 suggest 3 Christmas gift ideas between 50$ and 100$ for a 30 years old man that is into golfing, business, traveling.

-The paramters for this promt will be:
+The parameters for this prompt will be:

 • Gender